brewdo/brewdo/README.md

 though it should work with other software installed in `/usr/local`.
 If you're switching from an existing Homebrew install, see below.

-1. Make sure you have a current system backup, and time to revert to it if things go horribly wrong!

-2. Put `brewdo` wherever you like.
-Symlinking it into `bin` in your home directory while maintaining the script in your git clone would not be a bad plan.

-3. Run
+Run

     sudo brewdo install

 This will create the Homebrew owner, create the log directory `/var/log/homebrew`, and clone Homebrew into `/usr/local`, owned by the new owner account.

 (If this step complains that the owner account exists and you are sure that's correct, you can run `sudo brewdo deluser` to clear it out.)

-4. Finally, you can make brewdo easier to use by adding an alias to your `.profile`:

-        alias brew='brewdo brew'

-    This lets you just say things like `brew install hello` which should Just Work.

 Switching
 ----